Azure-Samples/azure-python-labs/4-postgres-citus/README.md

 Output:
 ![image](https://user-images.githubusercontent.com/41684987/117834767-0cd3a400-b295-11eb-933e-6b10c780415c.png)

-Now that we are familiar with columnar and how to query data on Hyperscale (Citus), lets move on to explore the next superpower of Hyperscale (Citus):
+Now that we are familiar with columnar and how to query data on Hyperscale (Citus), lets move on to explore another important (infact most important) capability of Hyperscale (Citus):

 ** The Power of Horizontal Scaling**